vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 TAP_DANCE_ENABLE = no
 ```

-## Dynamic Combos
+## Combos
-Dynamic Combos are the GUI equivalent to [QMK's Combos](https://docs.qmk.fm/#/feature_combo?id=combos) and is a chording solution for adding custom actions.
+Combos are the GUI equivalent to [QMK's Combos](https://docs.qmk.fm/#/feature_combo?id=combos) and is a chording solution for adding custom actions.
 It lets you hit multiple keys at once and produce a different effect.
 For instance, hitting A and B within the combo term would hit ESC instead, or have it perform even more complex tasks, all configurable in the GUI.

 ### Configure memory usage

-By default, Combos is configured to have 8 slots.
-To reduce RAM and EEPROM usage, you can define the following in your `config.h`:
+By default, the number of available Combos are calculated from the amount of EEPROM your controller have.
+To reduce EEPROM usage or to select one feature over another, you can define the following in your `config.h`:

 ```
-#define VIAL_COMBO_ENTRIES 4
+#define VIAL_COMBO_ENTRIES x
 ```
+Where `x` is the number of slots you desire.

 To turn off this feature completely, and also reducing compiled firmware size, add the following line to your `keymaps/vial/rules.mk`: